 Connect your edge devices more securely with the MQTT Authentication.
-The MQTT Authentication is part of MQTT Security transport and application-level.
+The MQTT Authentication is part of MQTT security transport and application-level.
+It is built as per MQTT protocol standard.
 Use a common-auth key and token for all devices or a particular group of devices.
 Or use unique keys and token for each device.

 MQTT Data Integrity

-Bevywise MQTTRoute / MQTTBroker provides an option to enable encrypted data transfer for enhanced MQTT Security.
-IT works with all standard SSL/TLS Certificate or runs with a self-signed certificate.
+Usually MQTT runs over TCP/IP to ensure secured data transfer.
+In addition, Bevywise MQTTRoute / MQTTBroker provides an option to enable encrypted data transfer for enhanced MQTT security.
+It works with all standard SSL/TLS certificate or runs with a self-signed certificate.
 Data integrity adds an extra layer of security when the TLS is not enabled.

 TLS / SSL – MQTT Security

 TLS or SSL provides a secure communication channel between the client and the server.
-MQTT Broker also enables the device to be authenticated with an X.509 Certificate.
-X.509 uses the Public Key Infrastructure and the Certificate Authority to verify MQTT client authentication.
-The SSL certificates are verified and validated by the Certification Authority before being integrated.
+MQTT Broker also enables the devices connected to be authenticated with an X.509 Certificate.
+X.509 uses the public Key Infrastructure and the certificate authority to verify MQTT client authentication.
+The SSL certificates are verified and validated by the certification authority before being integrated.
 By default, Bevywise MQTT Broker has a self-signed root, server, and client certificate.
 In addition to the default certificate, you can also create your own self-signed certificates using OpenSSL, Premium CA, and from Let’s Encrypt.

 Authorizing Clients with MQTT

-MQTT clients can publish messages or subscribe to topics after connecting to a broker.
-Any authenticated client can Publish and Subscribe to all kinds of Topics without proper authorization.
+MQTT clients can publish messages or subscribe to topics after connecting to a broker with a valid username & password.
+Any authenticated client can publish and subscribe to all kinds of Topics without proper authorization.
 This can be a problem and can be resolved by requesting topic permissions on behalf of the broker.
-With the topic’s permission, brokers can set authorization policies for clients and limit their ability to subscribe and publish messages.
-If a client Publishes a Topic without proper permission, the broker may disconnect from the client because they are not allowed to Publish the restricted topic.
+With the topic’s permission, brokers can set authorization policies for clients and limit their ability to subscribe and publish mqtt messages.
+If a client publishes a topic without proper permission, the broker may disconnect from the client because they are not allowed to publish the restricted topic.

 MQTT Security Behind Firewall

 The MQTT Broker can run on Windows, Linux, MAC, and Raspbian in your local network.
-It gives another level of Security for both communication and data storage.
+It gives another level of security for both communication and data storage when IoT device is connected.
 There must be at least one firewall for each connection with the MQTT broker.